theramiyer/blog/_posts/2019/2019-08-13-kashmir-and-article-370-part-three.md

 Reading the series partially will make you judgemental, and will not do justice to reality.
 This part is more of a nuanced view of the situation, and is not for those with low emotional intelligence, but an important part nonetheless.
 I have warned you.

-<span class='small-caps'>Disclaimer</span>: I have never been to Kashmir.
-I have never had first-hand interactions with Kashmiris within Kashmir.
-What I have heard, and what I know, is from reading.
+<span class='small-caps'>Disclaimer</span>: I have never been to Kashmir, and hence, I have never had first-hand interactions with Kashmiris in Kashmir.
+What I know, is from reading and interacting with Kashmiris here in Bangalore.
 But this reading has rejected boundaries.
 I used a non-profiling search engine, over a non-regionally-identifying browser, because I did not want the search engine to tailor the results around "Hindu searcher from India".
 As an Indian, I am subconsciously biased towards India, and I understand that.
 I have hence had to put conscious effort to make this as impartial as I can---there is no substitute for that.

 Here are the nuances: